FoilMiser/Dataset_Collector/README.md

 Two global configuration entries determine where queues and catalogs are stored:

 - `globals.queues_root`: root path for pipeline queues (intermediate work items).
-- `globals.catalogs_root`: root path for final catalogs.
+- `globals.catalogs_root`: root path for pipeline catalogs.

 Update these in the pipeline’s configuration (commonly under `configs/`) to control where outputs are written.